vuejs/rfcs/active-rfcs/0000-router-use-loader.md

   )
   ```

 This can get complex with multiple pages exposing the same loader and other pages using some of this _already exported_ loaders within other loaders.
-But it's not an issue, loaders are still only called once:
+But it's not an issue, **the user shouldn't need to handle anything differently**, loaders are still only called once:

 ```ts
 import { getFriends, getUserById } from '@/api/users'